lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-3. Create storage for the image frame and then read in the first frame.
+3. Storage for the image frame is created and then the first frame is read in.

 ```cpp
 cv::Mat frame;